Big Tech executives due on Capitol Hill next week for antitrust hearing

 The hearing will be held on Tuesday, July 16, the advisory said.

 Apple and Google did not respond to a request for comment.
 Facebook had no immediate comment.
 Amazon spokeswoman Jodi Seth said they will testify, but did not share details.

-Separately, the Senate Constitution subcommittee said in a notice on Tuesday that it had also scheduled a hearing for July 16 entitled “Google and Censorship though Search Engines.”
+Separately, a subcommittee of the Senate judiciary panel said in a notice on Tuesday that it had also scheduled a hearing for July 16.
 It was not immediately clear who would attend.

 The hearings come as the House Judiciary Committee is probing competition in digital markets as part of an investigation announced last month, with both Republicans and Democrats expressing concern about the power exercised by several of the world’s most valuable companies.